Nishat-Tasnim-33/Voice-Home-Automation/README.md

 2. `intent_parser.py` — lightweight rule-based NLU: extracts
    `(action, device, room)` from a transcribed sentence using keyword matching (no heavy NLP dependency required).
-3. `voice_control.py` — uses `speech_recognition` to capture your
+3. `voice_control.py` — uses `speech_recognition` to capture my
    microphone audio, transcribes it with Google's free Web Speech API, parses intent, and applies it to the simulated house.
-4. `text_mode.py` — a fallback text-input version of the same demo, in case you want to show it off without a live microphone.
+4. `text_mode.py` — a fallback text-input version of the same demo, in case  want to show it off without a live microphone.

 ## Run it
 ```bash